 Many riders take to Florida’s roadways daily not wearing a helmet and arrive safely at their destination without incident.
 It’s a misconception, but the majority of motorcycle accidents aren’t caused by riders speeding down the road, instead other vehicles.

 Riders without a helmet are at risk of two types of head injury during an accident, open or closed head injury.
 But why take the risk?
 Any head injury can have a short- and long-term financial and emotional impact on you and your loved ones.
 If you’ve been injured, contact the Orlando motorcycle accident lawyers with 911 Biker Law.
 We help motorcyclists file personal injury claims and recoup due compensation for the injury.

 An open head injury happens when either the skull is fractured because of the accident impact or is penetrated by an object.

 Closed Head Injury

-According to the World Health Organization, most TBIs come from closed head injuries in a motorcycle accident.
+According to the Centers for Disease Control and Prevention, most TBIs come from closed head injuries in a motorcycle accident.
 A closed head injury happens when the brain strikes the skull due to an external impact, but no skull fracture or penetration occurs.
 Concussions are common examples of a closed head injury.